ccoupe/platformio/display/Display.md

 #Display and Ranger V2
 NOTE: The json  also defines what the Hubitat Elevation Driver has to look like. and a good hint at the needed global variables.
 The power of Specifications!

+Scan for TODO in source.
+test-audi - ranger only
+test-display
+test-ranger - both ranger and TFT x   Free x    Guide
+--- once
+test-ranger with Trumpy Bear.
+Modified ranger listening code? pi4 (test_trumpy) login.py listen on test_ranger/ranger/control/cmd Test ranger and display setting via json.
+Write Test display args & modes x {"cmd": "off"} U8 works. should be ok with TFT.
+LCD160X untested x {"cmd": "update", "url:" ..} works
+- font, color, text parsing

 ##Goals
-  Will Not Be Compatible with auto-ranger and simple ranger.
+  May Not Be Compatible with auto-ranger and simple ranger.

 ### MQTT
   homie/device/node/property/attribute